Compliance and enforcement policy for the Cannabis Act

 In the case of cannabis for medical purposes, health care practitioners must continue to meet the professional standards and obligations of their respective provincial or territorial licensing authorities.

-To help protect the health and safety of Canadians, health care practitioners are encouraged to report any adverse reactions (side effects) related to the use of cannabis products to the licensed producer, and may also report these directly to Health Canada.
+To help protect the health and safety of Canadians, health care practitioners are encouraged to report any adverse reactions (side effects) related to the use of cannabis to the licence holder, and health care practitioners may also report these directly to Health Canada.

 Consumers are responsible for their health and the health of others in their care.
 Consumers are also responsible for the safe use and control of cannabis in their possession.